BrianSemiglia/RxCallbacks/README.md

 // Functions that accept completion handlers AND return non-void types aren't compatible let z: Observable<Void> = .fromCallback(curry(URLSession.shared().dataTask)(URL(string: "")!))

+// Because some functions produce multiple callbacks, the Observable returned by `.fromCallback`
+// intentionally avoids producing a completion event.
+To achieve this, the caller may use the
+// `take` operator to produce this event. let n = Observable<PartialData>.fromCallback(Network.progressiveDownload).take(3)
 ```

 ## Example